 The SRC’s International Trade Policy Programme

-The SRC offers a globally relevant and recognized programme rooted in Caribbean and small states realities.
+The SRC flagship programme offers a globally relevant and recognized programme rooted in Caribbean and small states realities.
 The programme is offered both as a Masters of Science (M.Sc.) degree and a post-graduate diploma awarded by the Faculty of Social Sciences of the University of the West Indies’ Cave Hill Campus, Barbados.
-The MITP/PGITP Coordinator is Mr. Neil Paul, current SRC Director.
+The MITP/PGITP Coordinator is Dr. Jan Yves Remy, current SRC Director.
 The MITP/PGITP Administrator is Mrs. Desiree Evelyn.

 The Masters in International Trade Policy Programme is a 12-month full-time course that emphasizes critical thinking on trade policy matters, taught by a unique blend of regional and international scholars, professionals and practitioners.
 It also engages participants in interactive learning scenarios that emulate the world of advocacy, negotiations and trade diplomacy.

-The recently introduced Postgraduate Diploma in International Trade Policy is a four-month course of study that allows students to cover core courses in international trade policy in one semester.
+The SRC also offers a Postgraduate Diploma in International Trade Policy – a four-month course of study that allows students to cover core courses in international trade policy in one semester.

 Persons are also permitted to take individual courses on an ad hoc basis.
 For further information, please contact our MITP/PGITP administrator.